Caring for the caregiver

 • One study from Vanderbilt University, a part of the Autism Speaks Autism Treatment Network, found that mothers of children with autism benefit significantly from weekly stress-reduction classes led by other mothers.
 The classes reduced previously high levels of personal stress, anxiety and depression and improved the mom’s interactions with their children.

 • Consider keeping a journal.
-Louise DeSalvo, in Writing as a Way of Healing , notes that studies have shown that: “Writing that describes traumatic events and our deepest thoughts and feelings about them is linked with improved immune function, improved emotional and physical health, and positive behavioral changes.”
+It is well-documented that writing our deepest thoughts and feelings about them is linked with improved immune function, improved emotional and physical health, and positive behavioral changes.
 Some parents have found a journal to be a helpful tool for keeping track of their child’s progress, what is working and what isn’t.
-Be mindful of the time you spend on the internet.
-The internet will be one of the most important tools you have for learning what you need to know about autism and how to help your child.
+But it is just important to do this for yourself.

 Related resources